In addition to the blog posts below, writing consultants also offer tips specifically for science writing.

 by Audrey Chen '25 and Ryan Madison '24

 Douglass Day is one great way to preserve Black history for the next generation.
-In this era of banning books, limiting what we can access, and deliberately misunderstanding CRT, Douglass Day offers hope and an outlet for celebrating Black history
+In this era of banning books, limiting what we can access and deliberately misunderstanding CRT, Douglass Day offers hope and an outlet for celebrating Black history.

 We write today to announce that Kenyon’s very own Writing Center on the second floor of the library will be collaborating with the Office of Diversity, Equity and Inclusion, Chalmers Library, and other community partners to host a Douglass Day Celebration on February 14th, 2023 from 12 noon to 3pm!
-The event will mark Douglass’s 205th birthday and there will be a collection of activities available in the Writing Center as well as in rooms L150 and 330 (please see this map for more details).
-Douglass Day is a very special occasion that takes place as part of Black History Month, some argue it was the impetus to start Black History Month, to celebrate Frederick Douglass’s chosen birthday, February 14th, 1818.
-All students, staff and faculty are encouraged to attend!
+The event will mark Douglass’s 205th birthday and there will be a collection of activities available in the Writing Center as well as in rooms L150 and 330 (see this map for more details).
+Douglass Day is a very special occasion that takes place as part of Black History Month, some argue it was the impetus to start Black History Month, to celebrate Frederick Douglass’s chosen birthday, February 14, 1818.
+All students, staff and faculty are encouraged to attend.

 Featuring a transcribe-a-thon, this event will bring you the exciting opportunity to transcribe the works of a famous writer and activist, Mary Ann Shadd Cary.
 Transcription is the process by which we take handwritten and typewritten documents and put them into electronic forms to preserve the materials for current and future generations to explore.
 Cary’s work is particularly important because she was the first Black female publisher and newspaper editor in North America.
-In 1848, she penned a letter to Douglass’s anti-slavery newspaper, The Northern Star.
+In 1848, she penned a letter to Douglass’s anti-slavery newspaper, the Northern Star.
 Later, they together published articles that advocated racially-integrated education.
-While you transcribe, we’ll be playing recordings of Frederick Douglass’s speeches read by black actors.
+While you transcribe, we’ll be playing recordings of Frederick Douglass’s speeches read by Black actors.

-In addition to the transcription event in room 330, you will be able to see Douglass’s autobiography from 1855 in room L150, and learn about his visit to Mt.Vernon in the Writing Center.
+In addition to the transcription event in room 330, you will be able to see Douglass’s autobiography from 1855 in room L150, and learn about his visit to Mount Vernon in the Writing Center.
 A raffle will also be taking place at the event while snacks from a local bakery will be provided for you to enjoy!
-Big thanks to Chalmers Library, ODEI, and other campus and community partners for supporting this event.
+Big thanks to Chalmers Library, ODEI and other campus and community partners for supporting this event.
 Please join us in sharing our community’s connection to Frederick Douglass on this special day!

 Semicolon